Wilbur Wants to Kill Himself: Plot

 When Wilbur leaves the hospital after having tried once more to kill himself, the staff ask his brother Harbour to let Wilbur move in with him.

 The brothers thus share their childhood flat, which is adjacent to the bookshop their father left them.

 Uninterested in the family business, Wilbur works in a nursery.
 Harbour manages the shop and meets Alice, who sells him books she finds when working as a hospital cleaner.
 When she is sacked for always being late, she visits Harbour to explain why she will not be coming again.
 Following his brother's advice on "grabbing" women, Harbour asks Alice to marry him.
 The wedding meal is held at an Asian restaurant and allows Wilbur to get acquainted with Sophie, Alice's ex-colleague from the hospital.
 The two start flirting, but Wilbur pushes Sophie away after she licks his ear.
 After the meal, Wilbur goes back home and slits his wrists in the bath.

 Harbour finds his brother just in time and Alice saves Wilbur by using towels to stop the bleeding.
 While discussing Wilbur with Alice, Harbour tells her his brother feels responsible for their mother's death.

 As he is about to leave the hospital, Wilbur gets a nurse named Moira, infatuated with him, to lick his ear.
 Instead of reciprocating the favour, he wipes his ear and leaves the room.
 At the same time, a few doors along, Harbour is told by a doctor that he needs to stay in the hospital for some tests.
 Harbour refuses because he wants to be at home with his new family.

 Wilbur, Harbour, Alice and Mary live together, allowing them to get acquainted.
-Before Mary's birthday party, Alice asks Harbour buy some whipped cream at the supermarket, where he has a fit.
+Before Mary's birthday party, Alice asks Harbour to buy some whipped cream at the supermarket, where he has a fit.
 He wakes up at the hospital, where Dr Horst, a psychologist he has met often through Wilbur, tries to convince him to get treatment for pancreatic cancer.
 The two men share a bottle of whisky, Dr Horst believing that such is the condition of Harbour's liver that a little alcohol will be insignificant.
 Wilbur goes back to the bookshop to bring Alice the whipped cream for Mary's party.
 When a little girl asks him to stand on his head, he throws up on her dress.
 Harbour is put to bed; as Wilbur and Alice tidy up after the party, they kiss briefly until she says she cannot continue.